retypeapp/retype/configuration/page.md

 !!!

-The position of folders within the navigation can be [ordered](folder.md) too using the same `order` technique.
+The position of folders within the navigation can be [ordered](folder.md) too using the same `order` technique with the only difference that folders are always pinned to the top of their `order` group.

 !!!